SoFi Personal Loans Review: Is It Right for You?

 SoFi is an excellent choice for many consumers in need of personal loans, and as a SoFi personal loan customer, I can tell you that the process was relatively easy and painless.
 However, that doesn’t mean it’s the best choice for everyone.

-- If you have excellent credit, FreedomPlus offers interest rates as low as 4.99% on certain loans, so they may be worth a look.
+- If you have excellent credit, FreedomPlus does occasionally offer lower interest rates on personal loans.

 - If you have damaged credit, Avant may be a good lender for you to check out.
 The company allows personal loans with credit scores as low as 580.

-The bottom line is that while SoFi is an excellent personal lender for many customers, it is still a great idea to shop around.
-Most personal lenders will let you pre-qualify and check your rate with just a soft credit pull (won’t affect your credit score), and you might be surprised at the difference between loan terms and costs that you get offered from different institutions.
-So, don’t take out a personal loan before you’ve explored your options from at least a few of the best personal lenders.
+The bottom line is that while SoFi is an excellent personal loan provider for many customers, you should still shop around.
+Most personal lenders will let you pre-qualify and check your rate with just a soft credit pull (which won’t affect your credit score), and you might be surprised at the difference between the loan terms and costs that you're offered from different institutions.